chao-ji/tf-transformer/README.md

 ## Data Preparation

-The training parallel corpus should be in the form of a list of text file(s) in source language, paired with a list of text file(s) in target language, where in each file the sequences are separated by newline symbols:
+The training corpus should be in the form of a list of text file(s) in source language, paired with a list of text file(s) in target language, where in each file the sequences are separated by `\n`s:

 ```
 source_file_1.txt   target_file_1.txt